eCommerce Statistics, Facts, and Trends 2023

 The future of eCommerce is looking very bright, based on collected stats from 2019 to 2021.
 It’s evident that more and more people are buying products and services online.
-That’s why many businesses, corporations, and small companies are now putting extra effort into their online stores.
+That’s why many businesses, corporations, and small companies are now putting extra effort into their eCommerce stores.

 The current pandemic situation is pushing businesses to go fully digital faster than ever before.
 Estimations show that businesses will completely switch over to online stores in the next 20 years.
 Don’t just take our word for it!
 Take a look at the stats below, and see what we mean. eCommerce is the future.

 - 93.5% of global internet users have purchased products online.